jeb2239/CINQ/docs/tutorial.md

 vector<string> authors { "kevin chen", "jonathan barrios", "jonathan wong" };
 auto result = cinq::from(authors)
 					.average([](string x) { return x.length(); });
-// result is now 13, the average length of the strings in the vector<string> authors
+// returns 13, the average length of the strings in the vector<string> authors

 ```

 In the above example, `average()` takes in a function that transforms each
-string in the authors vector to some useful value, and then taking the average
+string in the authors vector to some useful value, and then calculates the average
 of these values.

 ####__Filter__